 17 Alongside ITT bursaries, teacher training scholarships to the value of £20,000 are also available for Physics teaching (offered by Institute of Physics from 2012/12) and Chemistry (offered by Institute of Chemistry from 2013/14).
 The number of scholarships available is limited: 100 from Institute of Physics and approximately 130 from Institute of Chemistry.
 To be eligible, candidates for the scholarships will have to demonstrate excellent subject knowledge (generally a 2:1 or first class degree).
-For further details, see: www.iop.org/news/11/nov/page_52700.html, or www.education.gov.uk/inthenews/inthenews/a00214709/new-scholarships-for-top-chemistry-grads-toteach
+For further details, see: www.education.gov.uk/inthenews/inthenews/a00214709/new-scholarships-for-top-chemistry-grads-to-teach